Downtown Campbell station

 Downtown Campbell station is a Santa Clara Valley Transportation Authority (VTA) light rail station, located in downtown Campbell, California.
 Downtown Campbell station contains one island platform, and marks the beginning of a double-track section which continues to the end of line, Winchester station in western Campbell.
 The station is served by the Green Line of the VTA light rail system.

+Layout

 Location

 Downtown Campbell station is located at the intersection of Railway Avenue and Orchard City Drive.
 The station is located in the middle of Historic Downtown Campbell with many local shops, restaurants and services.
 Campbell Park is located about three blocks away, as is the Los Gatos Creek Trail trailhead.